What We Do

 Contributors: John Paul Gardner, April McHugh, Erica Ciko, S.A.
 Feener, Christina F. Bono, Jenn Strife, Anthony Gorrea, Amanda Marsh, Julie Wittemore, Rose Zaloom, Brandy Miller, Dana Sherman, Steph Bailey, Matty Kriston Campos

 The Professor Harry F. and Mary Ruth Jackson Lunch Hour Series presents musical and literary programs each semester.
 All programs are free of charge and are open to students, faculty, staff, and the public.
 It is made possible by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.

-Sponsored by the Utica College Social Cultural Committee, programs begin at 12:30 p.m.
+Sponsored by the Utica University Social Cultural Committee, programs begin at 12:30 p.m.